Education's place in the world

 - Graduate students in attendance from Ecuador and Libya through International partnerships agreements

-- Signed a memorandum of understanding (MOU) with Universidad Estatal del Sur de Manabí (UNESUM) allowing for an unprecedented level of cooperation between the institutions
+- Signed a memorandum of understanding (MOU) with Universidad Estatal del Sur de Manabí (UNESUM) allowing for an unprecedented level of cooperation between the institution.

 Increase leadership and reputation in international research